-Objective: Improve safety for children placed in out-of-home care

-Measured by: Children who are free from abuse or neglect in out-of-home care
+Objective:Improve safety for children placed in out-of-home careMeasured by:Children who are free from abuse or neglect in out-of-home care

-Children's Administration works diligently to ensure that caregivers licensed to provide care for children and the homes in which they live are safe and stable.
-Those responsible for caring for children must undergo background checks, participate in education and training and demonstrate competency in a variety of skills associated with caring for and nurturing vulnerable children.
+Children's Administration works diligently to ensure caregivers licensed to provide care for children and the homes in which they live are safe and stable.
+Those responsible for caring for children must undergo background checks, participate in education and training and demonstrate competency in skills associated with caring for and nurturing vulnerable children.

 The federal standard for this measure is set very high at 99.68 percent.
-Washington met that standard for federal fiscal year 2013 but continually strives to improve.
+Washington exceeded that standard for federal fiscal year 2014 and continually strives to improve.